 The 1933 Goudey set is one of the most famous pre-war sets of all-time.
 It’s not T206 but with four Babe Ruth cards and a massive checklist, it’s darn close.
 And because the cards are a little more affordable, it’s collected by a large number of vintage fans.
 That set ended with No. 240 and the 1938 Goudey set is an obvious continuation of that.

 Thoughts on the Numbering

-	While the cards are clearly intended to continue on from the 1933 set, the exact

-	reason remains a mystery.
-Now, the backs of the 1938 cards do state that they

-	were part of a series of 312 baseball stars.
-The 1938 set with its 48 cards took

-	the set from 240 to 288 so the plan was to print another 24 of … something.
-But

-	that never happened and the real question is why did Goudey choose to go back to
+While the cards are clearly intended to continue on from the 1933 set, the exact reason remains a mystery.
+Now, some of the backs of the 1938 cards do state that they were part of a series of 312 baseball stars while others say 288.
+The 1938 set with its 48 cards took the set from 240 to 288 so the plan was to print another 24 of … something.
+But that never happened and the real question is why did Goudey choose to go back to 1933?

-	1933?

-	If Goudey had taken a break from printing cards since 1933, it would be easy to

-	understand.
-But Goudey not only produced cards in 1934, 1935, and 1936, they

-	printed a whole host of premium items as well.
-Goudey did take a break from its

-	standard cards in 1937 but did produce a couple of issues, including some more

-	of its black and white R314 photo premiums as well as its small Thum-Movies.
+If Goudey had taken a break from printing cards since 1933, it would be easy to understand.
+But Goudey not only produced cards in 1934, 1935, and 1936, they printed a whole host of premium items as well.
+Goudey did take a break from its standard cards in 1937 but did produce a couple of issues, including some more of its black and white R314 photo premiums as well as its small Thum-Movies.

 There were so many Goudey issues printed after 1933 that I don’t know why the numbering picked up to that year.
 No other Goudey cards did that and it doesn’t make much sense to pick that particular year.
 But if I had to suggest a theory, it’d be this.

 If there was going to be a continuation, the 1933 set was really the only one that made much sense.